Skip to main content

 ValueMarkers calculates intrinsic value for every stock using discounted cash flow projections.
 It also provides earnings power value as a conservative baseline.
 Having both models in one screener lets investors compare approaches before deciding.

-The Piotroski F-Score rates companies on nine criteria covering profits, leverage, and efficiency.
+The Piotroski F-Score rates companies on nine criteria covering profits, use, and efficiency.
 A high score signals improving fundamentals.
 The Altman Z-Score measures bankruptcy risk based on five financial ratios.
 Combining both in a screen filters out weak companies and finds those with strong balance sheets.
 The screener also tracks return on equity, return on assets, operating margin, net margin, revenue growth rate, free cash flow growth, and dividend data for income focused investors.

 How to Run Value Screens